-Mic/Line Inputs (Studio 68c).
+4 3 Mic / Line Input Mic/Line Inputs (Studio 68c).
 These mic/line combo connectors are for use with microphones on the XLR input and with line-level devices via the 1⁄4-inch TRS connections.

-Main Outs.
-These are the Main outputs for the Studio-series interface.
-The output level of the Main outputs is controlled by the Main level control on the front of the unit.
+level of the Main outputs is controlled by the Main level control on the front of the unit.
 Playback streams 1 and 2 are routed to these outputs.